Survey of Machine Learning Based Intrusion Detection Methods for Internet of Medical Things: CHALLENGES AND LIMITATIONS

-There is also a limitation regarding the availability of public datasets containing medical data generated for security purposes.
-Some authors use existing medical datasets collected for medical purposes, such as PHYSIONET \cite{Johnson2016}; they have modified some of their values with the help of health professionals to simulate attacks; this raises the challenge of determining its effectiveness when deployed on a patient.
-Other studies have used real medical equipment worn by volunteers to collect health data; however, these volunteers are not necessarily suffering from disease and may produce different results when used in a real environment.
-Other studies have used simulators such as CASTILIA \cite{OMNeT_based_simulator} to generate medical data and attacks, which leads to such solutions encountering unexpected problems during their deployment on patients.
+The limited availability of public datasets generated explicitly for security purposes and containing medical data presents a challenge for researchers.
+Some have resorted to using existing medical datasets, such as PHYSIONET \cite{Johnson2016}, and modified specific values with the help of healthcare professionals to simulate attacks, leading to questions about the validity of their findings when applied in real-world scenarios.
+Other studies have used real medical equipment volunteers wear to collect health data.
+However, these results may need to be more representative as the volunteers may not have any underlying health conditions.
+Using simulators, such as CASTILIA \cite{OMNeT_based_simulator}, to generate medical data and attacks can also result in unforeseen difficulties during practical implementation.
+The acquisition of a high-quality, diverse, and representative dataset containing medical data collected from individuals with and without illnesses, and generated explicitly for security purposes, remains a significant challenge.

-Another limitation is that the various IDS proposed focus on a limited number of medical devices to generate a medical dataset.
-However, when patients wear multiple medical devices, it becomes essential to have holistic solutions to detect intrusions from these different medical devices.
+Another limitation is that the various IDSs proposed in the literature focus on a restricted number of medical devices to generate a medical dataset.
+However, when patients utilize multiple medical devices, it becomes imperative to have integrated solutions to detect intrusions from these different medical devices.
+The challenge lies in designing an IDS solution that can accommodate all connected medical devices, as each has specific data collection and communication methods.

-Some solutions involve patients deciding on the presence of an attack; however, they do not consider whether the patient is a child or when the patient is in an emergency and cannot decide.
+Some solutions rely on the patient's ability to determine the occurrence of an attack.
+However, this approach needs to consider potential limitations such as age, incapacity, or emergency circumstances where the patient may be unable to make such a decision.
+Establishing effective protocols for communication and decision-making in the event of anomalous behavior detection poses a challenge.

-Consider that the rule-based solution for anomaly detection on medical data can achieve better results than the anomaly detection system, as demonstrated in the study \cite{kintzlinger2020cardiwall}; this can be explained by the fact that some medical attributes have values that cannot be reached and can easily be detected with clearly defined rules.
-However, ML-based anomaly detection can identify an anomaly from multiple medical values, e.g., by finding a false correlation between multiple attributes.
+The study \cite{kintzlinger2020cardiwall} has demonstrated that rule-based solutions for anomaly detection in medical data may achieve better results than ML-based anomaly detection systems because some medical attributes contain a range of values that, if exceeded, can be easily detected by implementing clear and defined rules.
+On the other hand, ML-based anomaly detection can detect anomalies by analyzing correlations between multiple medical attributes.
+This highlights the need for a comprehensive evaluation of rule-based and ML-based anomaly detection methods to determine their strengths and limitations in detecting anomalies in medical data.
+Further research should consider this aspect to improve the accuracy and reliability of anomaly detection in medical data.